NVIDIA/spark-rapids-tools/user_tools/docs/index.md

 For more details, please visit the
 [Qualification Tool guide](https://docs.nvidia.com/spark-rapids/user-guide/latest/qualification/overview.html).

-### Bootstrap

-Provides optimized RAPIDS Accelerator for Apache Spark configs based on GPU cluster shape.
-This tool is supposed to be used once a cluster has been created to set the recommended configurations.
-The tool will apply settings for the cluster assuming that jobs will run serially so that each job can use up all the cluster resources (CPU and GPU) when it is running.

-Note that the command may require `SSH` access on the cluster nodes to read the GPU settings and to update Apache Spark default configurations.

 ### Profiling

 Provides a wrapper to simplify the execution of [RAPIDS Profiling tool](https://docs.nvidia.com/spark-rapids/user-guide/latest/profiling/overview.html).